List of UK Albums Chart number ones of the 2010s: Albums with the most weeks at number one

 The following albums spent at least seven weeks at number one during the 2010s.

 Artists with the most weeks at number one

-Twenty different artists have spent five weeks or more at number one on the album chart so far during the 2010s.
-Ed Sheeran has spent the most weeks at number one, with a total of 41 weeks.
+Twenty different artists spent five weeks or more at number one on the album chart during the 2010s.
+Ed Sheeran spent the most weeks at number one, with a total of 41 weeks.

 By record label

 Thirteen different record labels have spent five weeks or more at number one on the album chart so far during the 2010s.

 Christmas number ones

 In the UK, Christmas number one albums are those that are at the top of the UK Albums Chart on Christmas Day.
 Typically, this will refer to the album that was announced as number one on the Sunday before 25 December—when Christmas Day falls on a Sunday itself, the official number one is considered by the OCC to be the one announced on that day's chart.
 During the 2010s, the following albums were Christmas number ones.